-I hate writing reviews about technical gear, cameras and lenses, but a lot of people ask me me hints about which lens is better for telling stories of their life.
+I hate writing reviews about technical gear, cameras, and lenses, but a lot of people ask me hints about which lens is better for telling stories of their lives.
 Today I’m going to review the small Fujifilm XF 18mm F/2.
 Most people disregard this lens because (they say) it’s “not sharp at the edges of the frame”.
 Honestly, I never had to discard any photo shot with this lens because of the lacking of “sharpness at the edges”.
 On the opposite, I find this 18mm f2 to be a great lens for several reasons.
 First of all, it’s a cheap, small and compact lens.
-I shoot with a Fujifilm X-E2 and I think that coupled with the XF 18mm F2 become a very portable and light combo.
+I shoot with a Fujifilm X-E2 and I think that coupled with the XF 18mm F2 becomes a very portable and light combo.
 You lost every excuse for not taking the camera always with you and bringing the camera always with you, as I said here, it’s the best way to be always ready to immortalize the most amazing moments of our lives.
 The image quality is very good and definitely above the average of the photographers’ needing.
-It’s a wide angle lens, equivalent to 27 mm in the Full Frame (35mm) format.
+It’s a wide-angle lens, equivalent to 27 mm in the Full Frame (35mm) format.
 Some famous photographers (Garry Winogrand for example) used to shoot with this focal length and they took some unforgettable photos.
-Be aware: being wide angle implies that the frame will capture a lot of the world you see and, shooting wisely, this 18mm becomes a powerful storytelling tool.
+Be aware: being wide-angle implies that the frame will capture a lot of the world you see and, shooting wisely, this 18mm becomes a powerful storytelling tool.
 All that said, it’s not an easy lens.
-First time you’ll shoot with the XF 18mm F2, everything will look small.
+The first time you’ll shoot with the XF 18mm F2, everything will look small.
 Your cat, your best friend portraited, everything will look far and you’ll scream: “Fuck!
 I didn’t think they looked so tiny!”.
 Relax, keep calm and breath.
 Everything is ok.
 It’s normal.
 Fujifilm XF 18mm F2 WANTS you to be close to your subject.

 Golden rule number 1: get closer to your subject.

-When you tale courage and get closer to your subject, that’s when magic happens: who looks at your photograph feels “there”.
-The photograph, mainly because of the emphasized perspective, comes to life, becomes tridimensional, gains plasticity and the observer feels just like being there, in the moment the photo was shot.
+When you take courage and get closer to your subject, that’s when the magic happens: who looks at your photograph feels “there”.
+The photograph, mainly because of the emphasized perspective, comes to life, becomes tridimensional, gains plasticity and the observer feels just like being there, at the moment the photo was shot.
 This lens won’t blur away the background in foggy bokeh.
 Not saying it has a bad bokeh, it’s the opposite indeed: when you are really close to your subject and the subject has some distance from the background, you’ll get a creamy and pleasant bokeh.

 golden rule number 2: the Fuji XF 18mm F2 will constrain you to think before shooting, to balance the composition of the image, to look for power lines capable of leading the observer eye to your subject.